ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

     - You also need to [register an organization administrator](#ibm-hlfsupport-v2-apis-config-register-admin) and then [generate certificates for the admin](#ibm-hlfsupport-v2-apis-config-enroll-admin) inside an MSP folder.
 You do not have to complete this step if you have already registered your admin identity.
     - [Register the new component with your TLS CA](#ibm-hlfsupport-v2-apis-config-register-component-tls).

-    You can also complete these steps by using your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+    You can also complete these steps by using your Fabric Operations Console.
 For more information,  see [Creating and managing identities](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-identities).

 3. [Create an MSP definition for your organization](#ibm-hlfsupport-v2-apis-msp) by calling [`POST /ak/api/v2/components/msp`](/apidocs/blockchain?#import-an-msp).